 b.
-The time spent by volunteers that participated in the committee's get out the vote day, knocking on doors and passing out campaign literature.
+The time spent by a friend that helped you knock on doors and pass out campaign literature.

 If an individual is not specifically compensated for services they provide to a committee, those services are not considered a contribution.

 WIS.
 STAT. § 11.0101(8)(b)1.